Does your refrigerator work fine but look dated? Can’t afford to replace it right now? You’re not alone.

 Of course, Fasade faux tin panels are another great option.
 Available in traditional, modern and industrial styles and dozens of colors, they’re available in more than 250 configurations.
 Whether you use them as backsplash, on the ceiling or on your refrigerator, Fasade panels offer the industrious DIYer a fun project that easily updates the look of your kitchen without costing an arm and a leg.

-What do think of these refrigerator makeover ideas for less?
+What do you think of these refrigerator makeover ideas for less?
 Let us know in the comments!